-The Good and the Bad of Node.js Web App Development
+The Good and the Bad of Node.js Web App Programming

 As an open-source project, Node.js was sponsored by Joyent, a cloud computing and hosting solutions provider.
 The company invested in a number of other technologies, such as Ruby on Rails framework, and provided hosting services to Twitter and LinkedIn.
 The latter also became one of the first companies to use Node.js for its mobile application backend.
-The technology was later adopted by a number technology leaders, such as Uber, eBay, Walmart, and Netflix, to name a few.
+The technology was later adopted by a number of technology leaders, such as Uber, eBay, Walmart, and Netflix, to name a few.

-The Benefits of Node.js
+The advantages of Node.js

 ⊕ Robust technology stack